Table of Contents Show

-Obesity not only affects your physical health but also affects your mental health which is of quite more serious concern.
-Whether we agree or not overweight does restrict our daily life and significantly limits us in our physical constraints.
+Obesity not only affects your physical health but also affects your mental health, which is of quite a serious concern.
+Whether we agree or not, being overweight does restrict our daily life and significantly limits us in our physical constraints.

 3.1.
 Comorbidities Associated with Obesity